wp-plugins/wordpress-csv-importer/readme.txt

 Please seek support by creating a ticket here on the [forum](http://wordpress.org/support/plugin/wordpress-csv-importer/)

 = Support =
-As I write this the plugin is in Beta so documentation has not begun.
-The plugin will be supported by a dedicated website at [www.wordpresscsvimporter.com](http://www.wordpresscsvimporter.com/).
+The plugin is supported by a dedicated website at [www.wordpresscsvimporter.com](http://www.wordpresscsvimporter.com/).
 The interface offers a "Help" button beside every feature.
 A small hint is giving and users can click another button to open a page on www.wordpresscsvimporter.com specific to the feature the user needs help for.
 Some pages will have video tutorials and screenshots.
-The online support content will be free.
+The online support content is free.

 = Paid Services =
 A very advanced paid edition and services are available if needed.
 However I urge everyone to try the free edition first.